jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## New Tech, New Age, New Philosophy

-Life is never easy.
+Life on this Earth has never been easy.
 However, our lives improve with better technology.
-Deaths from disease, famine, and war all decrease as our technological power has gone up.
+Deaths from disease, famine, and war have all decreased as our technological power has gone up.
 We can even look at this pandemic and see how lucky we are.

 I'm being serious.
-Think of this, before 1880, doctors didn't even wash their hands before surgeries because nobody knew bacteria and virus exist.
+Think of this, before 1880, doctors didn't even wash their hands before surgeries; nobody knew what bacteria or viruses were.
 Everyone thought disease was caused by "stale air" and would open windows in hospitals if too many people were getting sick.

 Now in 2020, we're already working on a Covid-19 vaccine.

 We still have many problems today, but our technology in medicine, agriculture, education has given us lives our ancestors would envy.

-And, now we have computers and the internet.
+And now we have computers and the internet.
 They are game-changers.
 Laptops, digital cameras, tablets, drones, bio-sensors are all millions of times better than just 30 years ago.
 Modern technology dramatically empowers us to keep fighting off pandemics, hunger, ignorance, and war.

 But, only if we use them to keep evolving to stay ahead of our problems.

 In Nature, lifeforms evolve in jumps called eras or epochs.
 Likewise, humanity develops new technology in leaps; what we call "ages."
 When a new age comes, its technology is so unique and powerful, it changes how society functions.
 Things were very different in the Stone Age in comparison to the Bronze Age, for example.

 Today we're going from the Industrial Age (1760-1969) to the Internet Age (1970-).
 It can be hard to appreciate all the transformations.
 There's a lot to think about when civilization's entire way of life upgrades to new technology.
 I've been thinking about our technological evolution for years and only now have a grasp.

 Improving our technology is very hard work, but at least we understand how to do research and development.
 Upgrading politics isn't so straightforward.
-Unfortunately, evolving new policies, politics, and philosophies usually happens with public uprisings, civil wars, or revolutions.
+Evolving new policies, politics, and philosophies usually happens with public uprisings, civil wars, or revolutions.

 I want to help you understand your importance in our political evolution so we can evolve faster and peacefully.

 Because in 1970, personal computers and the internet came online.
 Since then, computer geeks, hackers, and innovators have been upgrading our society to the Internet Age.
 All the while, the "eight different bosses" inside Industrial Age companies and government bureaucracies have been holding us back to keep their obsolete products and services alive.

 Being forced to use outdated technology is why middle-class life is can be so unhappy.
-It's why we drive in endless traffic, still us so much oil for our energy, can't understand the tax code, worry about our kids' futures, and now live in uncertainty during this pandemic.
+It's why we work bullshit jobs, still us so much oil for our energy, can't understand the tax code, worry about our kids' futures, and now live in uncertainty during this pandemic.
 Middle-class life will only get better once we finish the Internet Age upgrade.

 There's no shortcuts, cheats, or gimmicks.
 There's just you and your friends on Main Street who must do the work.